UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS03.md

 ## Output data format

-The data are produced as a continuous 9600 bps data stream on the UART port.
+The data are produced as a continuous 9600 bps data stream on the UART port (could be swithed to 115200 to decrease dead-time).
 The default firmware generates [MAVLink Tunnel packets](https://mavlink.io/en/services/tunnel.html), eliminating the need to modify autopilot firmware.
 This solution is suited for rapid deployment and testing of new environmental or scientific sensors connected to an autopilot without firmware development.
 It provides a plug-and-play bridge between your sensor and [TF-ATMON ecosystem](/instruments/TF-ATMON/).
+Alternatively, with the different firmware, the device could output the [UST Output File Format](/xdos_format) on the same port, common to [SPACEDOS](/spacedos/), [AIRDOS](/airdos/), and [GEODOS](/geodos/) instruments.

-Alternatively, with the different firmware, the device could output the [Particle Detector Output File Format](/xdos_format) on the same port, common to [SPACEDOS](/spacedos/), [AIRDOS](/airdos/), and [GEODOS](/geodos/) instruments.
+There are two [AIRDOS03 firmware binaries](https://github.com/UniversalScientificTechnologies/AIRDOS03/tree/AIRDOS03B/fw/build) wich selects the format type.